Spencer Torkelson Preview, Player Props: Tigers vs. Guardians

 Spencer Torkelson At The Plate

-- Torkelson has 103 hits to go with a slugging percentage of .431, both of which are best among Detroit hitters this season.
+- Torkelson leads Detroit with 103 hits and a team-best slugging percentage of .431.

-- In 39.0% of his games this year, Torkelson has had at least one RBI.
-He's picked up more than one in 11.0% and driven in three or more of his team's runs in four contests.
+- In 46 games this year (39.0%), Torkelson has picked up an RBI, and in 13 of those games (11.0%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.